-The cost of registration is BB\$75 (US\$38.00) per class of goods being applied for plus BB\$25 (US\$13) if an attorney or agent is used to file the application.
+The cost of filing an application for the registration of a mark is BB\$75 (US\$38.00) per class of goods/services being applied for plus BB\$10 (US\$5) stamp duty and BB\$25 (US\$13) if an attorney or agent is used to file the application.
 Barbados uses the international trademark classification system set forth in the Nice Agreement concerning the International Classification of Goods and Services for the Purposes of the Registration of Marks (1957), as amended.
-If and when approved, the trademark is published in the Gazette, the government's official diary, at a cost ranging from BB\$150 to BB\$300 (US\$75 to US\$150).
+If and when approved, the trademark is published in the Official Gazette, the government's official diary, at a cost ranging from BB\$100 to BB\$ (US\$50 to US\$75).
 Upon publication, third parties have 90 days to file any opposition to the trademark registration.
 An uncontested trademark registration will normally take about six months to be completed from the time the application is originally filed.
 Initial registration of a trademark is valid for ten years and registration is renewable indefinitely for subsequent periods of 10 years each.
-The renewal fee is BB\$50 (US\$25).
+The renewal fee is BB\$50 (US\$25) for each class.
+See the links provided in Appendix III.
+B.1 for more information on trademark registration.